qsimeon/qsimeon.github.io/_pages/about.md

 Current Research Interest
 ======
-I study the neural system of _C. elegans_, an organism with only 300 neurons, to understand how even simple nervous sytems interact with the environment to produce complex behavior.
-This research aims to enhance our knowledge in neuroscience and may have potential applications to signal processing, control theory and artifical intelligence.
+I study the neural system of _C. elegans_, an organism with only 300 neurons, to understand how even simple nervous systems interact with the environment to produce complex behavior.
+This research aims to enhance our knowledge in neuroscience and may have potential applications to signal processing, control theory and artificial intelligence.

 Background and History
 ======